-The primary funding source for wildlife land acquisition is the Game and Fish Fund, which is funded by proceeds of hunting and fishing licenses.
-Some federal matching funds from the Pittman-Robertson Wildlife Restoration Act are also used.
-In addition, some wildlife land acquisition has been through state bonding funds, and through the Environment and Natural Resources Trust Fund as recommended by an administrative committee, the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
-Since 2011, some wildlife land acquisitions have also been funded through a Legislative appropriation known as the Outdoor Heritage Fund, through its administrative body, the Lessard-Sams Outdoor Heritage Council (LSOHC).
+Multiple funding sources are used for wildlife land acquisition, including the Game and Fish Fund, which is funded by proceeds of hunting and fishing licenses, and federal matching funds from the Pittman-Robertson Wildlife Restoration Act.
+In addition, wildlife land acquisition has been through state bonding funds, and through the Environment and Natural Resources Trust Fund as recommended by an administrative committee, the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
+Since 2011, wildlife land acquisitions have also been funded through a Legislative appropriation known as the Outdoor Heritage Fund, through its administrative body, the Lessard-Sams Outdoor Heritage Council (LSOHC).

 Lands purchased with federal dollars and most purchased with state dollars have use restrictions.
-The land must be bought for a conservation purpose and continue to be used for a conservation purpose.
-Examples of such programs include the federal Pittman-Robertson fund (50CFR Part 80.134) and the state Game and Fish fund.
+The land must be bought for a wildlife conservation purpose and continue to be used for a wildlife conservation purpose.
+Examples of such programs include the federal Pittman-Robertson Fund (50CFR Part 80.134), the Outdoor Heritage Fund, and the state Game and Fish Fund.
 It is important these lands are not used for a non-conservation purpose, since doing so could put these funds at risk statewide.
 Any necessary, non-conservation uses of wildlife lands, for example, a road-widening easement through a WMA must be approved by the funding organization through an extensive divestiture process.
-Generally, approved conservation activities in the WWMA include the operation of public hunting grounds and the improvement of wildlife habitats.
+Generally, approved wildlife conservation activities in the WWMA include the operation of public hunting grounds and the improvement of wildlife habitats.